Mission to Mars: Summer of STEM (Week 9)

 Tip: Curious about craters on Mars compared to Earth?
 Do a bit of research to see how many craters scientists estimate are on Mars, how many are on Earth, and how the sizes compare.
 To get you started, know that Mars has more than 43,000 impact craters that are greater than 3 miles in diameter, but that's not even close to the total number of craters on the planet!
 The largest crater, the Hellas Impact Crater, is about 1,400 miles across!

-- Model the Planets in the Solar System: there are only eight planets in our solar system, but some of them are dramatically different in size.
+- How Big Are the Planets in Our Solar System?: there are only eight planets in our solar system, but some of them are dramatically different in size.
 Make a model to see how the planets compare in size.

 - Model the Distances between Planets in our Solar System: after launch, it will be many months before the Perseverance lands on Mars.
 How far away is Mars?
 How far away are the other planets in our solar system?
 Make a model of the planets and their distances to see how far away they really are.
 (Fun fact: It took Voyager 2 twelve years to reach Neptune after launching from Earth in 1977!)